laura-ruth/LJS_thesis/README.md

 # About
 This repository contains the Master's thesis and the R code pertaing to it.
-The thesis was written as part of my Master's in Statistical Science and Data Science at Leiden University between February
+The thesis was written as part of the Master's in Statistical Science and Data Science at Leiden University between February and August 2022.

+This research compares $3$ commonly used matching methods; Nearest neighbour matching with replacement and without replacement, and propensity score matching using a caliper (PSM).
+Monte Carlo simulations were performed to assess the strengths and weaknesses of the methods in estimating the true treatment effect under different conditions.

-## THESIS: Match Making
+## Thesis: Match Making
 Pdf file of master's thesis